-My Italian grandmother always had good advice.
+My Italian grandmother always had good bits of advice.
 One of them being, “You can never have too many tomato plants, but what happens when you run out of room in the garden.
-Tomatoes are probably the most versatile plant you can grow; They are used in everything from Tomato Sauce to Ketchup, Espagnole Sauce to Bloody Marys’ (Yum!).
+Tomatoes are probably the most versatile plant you can grow; they are used in everything from Tomato Sauce to Ketchup, Espagnole Sauce to Bloody Marys (Yum!).

 Growing tomato plants in 5 gallon buckets is nothing new, my relatives would grow them on their front porches for decades.
 What is kinda new and unique is having self watering tomato buckets that are practically maintenance free.
 Imagine growing beautiful, full tomato plants and only having to refill a reservoir may once a week.
 I don’t know about you, but my wife hates when we go away for a week and all I can say is “I wonder how my plants are doing”.